marcocspc/58wq/_posts/2022-02-04-Installing-TurboVNC-and-securing-it-behind-SSH.md

 ---
 layout: post
-title:  "Installing TurboVNC and securing it behind SSH"
+title:  "Installing TurboVNC and securing it using VeNCrypt"
 date:  2022-02-04 13:47:48 UTC00
 categories: english linux turbovnc
 ---

-# Installing TurboVNC and securing it behind SSH
+# Installing TurboVNC and securing it VeNCrypt

 I needed remote access to an Elementary OS host, this was my setup to have a remote access to it.
 A nice thing about TurboVNC is that it has encryption builtin, so you don't need to protect it via an SSH tunnel.